MiczFlor/RPi-Jukebox-RFID/README.md

 ## The Phoniebox Calendar 2024 is here

 Another bunch of wonderful designs!
 2024 is the sixth Phoniebox calendar.

-If you are interested, you can see the [2019 to 2023 calendars in the docs folder](docs).
-Download [the printable PDF of 2024 here](https://drive.google.com/file/d/1IX03wabELmhx6YbUtYOFlpDe-Dd7kTx0/).
+To share your design or see all previous calendars and other designs visit the [Phoniebox Gallery](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/GALLERY).

 ![The 2024 Phoniebox Calendar](docs/2024-Phoniebox-Calendar.jpg "The 2024 Phoniebox Calendar")

-If you want to be featured on next years calendar, please make sure to add your Phoniebox pics to the [design thread here on github](https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions/2115).

 ## Install Phoniebox